ooni/ooni.org/content/post/2026-faulty-measurements.md

 - **Protocol-Level anomalies** – Recognizing unusual test behaviors such as inconsistencies in TLS handshake results, which could indicate the presence of interfering software (e.g., antivirus tools modifying traffic).
 The presence of these kinds of devices may be identified using specific TLS MiTM fingerprints.
   - **Caveats:** Because the goal of OONI Probe is specifically that of detecting network level anomalies, the presence of these is not necessarily a bad sign.
 We are however interested in being able to differentiate between ISP or government mandated censorship from network interference happening on the end users device.

-Once we implement the privacy preserving probe identity, age and measurement\_count credentials, we would then have additional fields which could be used to either limit submissions from probes that are too new or that haven’t sent us enough data.
-Moreover, we may use the probe\_id field to filter out all measurements from a probe that has triggered one of our anomaly detections to identify other measurements that might also have data quality issues.
+Once we implement the privacy preserving probe identity, age and `measurement_count` credentials, we would then have additional fields which could be used to either limit submissions from probes that are too new or that haven’t sent us enough data.
+Moreover, we may use the `probe_id` field to filter out all measurements from a probe that has triggered one of our anomaly detections to identify other measurements that might also have data quality issues.

 More details about how this would work can be found in our [blog post on the requirements](https://ooni.org/post/2025-requirements-for-oonis-anonymous-credentials/) of an OONI anonymous credentials system.

-# Strategies for mitigating faulty measurements {#strategies-for-mitigating-faulty-measurements}
+# Strategies for mitigating faulty measurements

-## Overview {#overview}
+## Overview

 As outlined in the previous sections we have a series of heuristics which can be used to identify a potentially faulty measurement and use these to implement some anomaly detection on these features.